insight-icon/terragrunt-icon-analytics/README.md

 - Airflow (ETL)
     - For a VM based deployment, apply `airflow`.
 For docker (preferred), apply `airflow-docker`.
 - S3
-    - Creates buckets for Airflow to push data
+    - Creates buckets for Airflow to push data.
+Take note of the bucket name, you will need it later.
 - Superset (visualizations)
     - To bootstrap the database connection, the `db_instance_address` needs to be populated in the `superset/sources/database_sources.yaml` by copying the `database_sources.example` and filling out the appropriate details along with items from the `secrets.yaml`.